 Practice schedules for all sports will be determined and approved prior to the start of each season.
-Any adjustments to practice schedules will be made no less than two weeks before the change is to take effect in order to provide students and parents adequate time to make the necessary adjustments to their schedules.
+Any adjustments to practice schedules will be made communicated to both players and parents as soon as possible in order to give them time to make the necessary adjustments to their schedules.